cerredz/Codebase-Refactor-Detection/README.md

 - ✅ **Detailed Output**: Provides exact line numbers and code content for each similar region
 - ✅ **JSON Export**: Machine-readable results for integration with other tools
 - ✅ **Progress Tracking**: Real-time feedback during analysis with step-by-step progress indicators
+- ✅ **CLI Interface**: Command-line tool with multiple commands and options

 ## Prerequisites